jototland/stackedit_workspace/statistikknotater/bayesian.md

 The predictive distribution is the expected distribution of data.
 There is a prior predictive distribution and a posterior predictive distribution.

-We can obtain the predictive distribu

-If $X$ is a random variable with *pdf* $f(x, \Theta)$, then the predictive distribution is
+We can obtain the predictive distribution from the joint distribution of the data and the parameters by averaging over all the possible values of the parameters.
+In the continuous case, this means an integral.
+So if $X$ is a random variable with *pdf* $f(x, \Theta)$, the predictive distribution is

 $$ \int f(x, \Theta)\,d\Theta $$

 To select model parameters, use Monte Carlo sampling
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgwNjI4OTI4LDkxNzE2OTY1MCwxMTk1Mz
-Q5NzE2LDEwNjEyMzA5MDcsMTQyODIzMTEzNSwtNzY4ODEzNzcy
-LC0xNzYwNDI4Njc4LC03NjAwMzA4MDgsLTIwNjE0MDM4MTksLT
-QxNzQ1NzU5Myw0MjgwNzM3NTEsMTkxOTA5OTE5MiwtMTg1NjQ4
-MzM3OSwyMDQ3MzQzNDk0LC05OTYxNjg1MjAsMTE4ODE5MjI1MS
-wtMTU1OTI1MjU5MSwtMjc4ODM0MTkxLDE5MTU1MDg1MzgsOTg1
-NDUwMzk5XX0=
+eyJoaXN0b3J5IjpbLTIwOTI2MTE0NDQsOTE3MTY5NjUwLDExOT
+UzNDk3MTYsMTA2MTIzMDkwNywxNDI4MjMxMTM1LC03Njg4MTM3
+NzIsLTE3NjA0Mjg2NzgsLTc2MDAzMDgwOCwtMjA2MTQwMzgxOS
+wtNDE3NDU3NTkzLDQyODA3Mzc1MSwxOTE5MDk5MTkyLC0xODU2
+NDgzMzc5LDIwNDczNDM0OTQsLTk5NjE2ODUyMCwxMTg4MTkyMj
+UxLC0xNTU5MjUyNTkxLC0yNzg4MzQxOTEsMTkxNTUwODUzOCw5
+ODU0NTAzOTldfQ==
 -->